Stylidium graminifolium

 Stylidium graminifolium, the grass triggerplant, is a dicotyledonous plant that belongs to the genus Stylidium (family Stylidiaceae).
 This species used to belong to the Stylidium graminifolium complex, but the name was conserved for this single species when two others were split from the complex and introduced as new species in 2001.
-S. graminifolium is endemic to Australia and is one of the Stylidium species with the widest distribution throughout Australia.
+S. graminifolium is endemic to Australia and is the Stylidium species with the widest distribution throughout Australia.
 It is a perennial plant with grass-like leaves and is easily cultivated.
 It has been considered to be a carnivorous or protocarnivorous plant because it possesses glandular trichomes underneath the flowers that can trap and digest prey.

 Description

 This species is an erect perennial herb with 5–40 cm (2–8 in) long narrow, grass-like leaves that appear from a basal rosette.
 A 15–90 cm (6–36 in) long scape bearing the racemous inflorescence appears in the spring and summer (October through February).
 The flowers are butterfly shaped and pale or bright pink with petals paired laterally.
 The calyx and corolla are both covered in glandular trichomes.
 The pollination mechanism involving a sensitive "trigger"—a floral column, in which the stamen and style are fused—is unique to the family Stylidiaceae.
 In S. graminifolium, the column is red and stamens are a greenish color.
 This species, like most Stylidium species, possesses glandular trichomes underneath the flower and on the scape, which are capable of digesting and absorbing nutrients from prey captured in the sticky mucilage.
 This information leads some researchers to believe that the plants are carnivorous or at the very least protocarnivorous.